-• Appendix text should begin on the page after the appendix buffer page.
+Appendix text should begin on the page after the appendix buffer page.
 The buffer page is a mostly empty page.
-See the appendices section in this document for examples.

 Endnotes

 If the chosen reference citation style requires the use of endnotes:

 - Center the heading ENDNOTES, without punctuation, at the top margin. - Do not repeat the heading or use the word continued on multiple-page appendices.